 At Bair Lake we strive to provide balanced appetizing meals.
 Should your child have special needs you should contact the Food Services Director Sam Shamaoun.
 “Fun foods” and events make meal times an enjoyable part of our camp program.

-Bair Lake Bible Camp is set on nearly 100 acres which allows us to offer many activities for your pleasure, such as disc golf, broom ball, mini-golf, children's playscape, broom hockey, and soccer.
+Bair Lake Bible Camp is set on 100 acres which allows us to offer many activities including disc golf, broom ball, mini-golf, children's playscape, broom hockey, and soccer.
 An outdoor game area includes horseshoes, 4 square, gaga ball, human foosball, carpetball and tetherball.
 Water activities include a pool, canoeing, kayaking, tubing and the water mat.
 Other activities are outdoor education, air rifles, archery and wristrocket paint ball.
 Our indoor gymnasium with climbing tower is greatly appreciated during rainy days.
 Adventure activities include a high and low ropes course, Rock Climbing Wall, double zip line, and “the Stand”.

 While fun activities, new experiences, and developing relationships are important, the main goal of Bair Lake Bible Camp is to introduce young people to Christ, to develop a relationship with Him and to then challenge them to grow in their Christian walk.
 Our daily Bible sessions will be in keeping with this goal, as will the evening chapel services.